ISISComputingGroup/ibex_developers_manual/Running-IOCs.md

 # Macros

 It is possible to set macros for an IOC either through the IBEX GUI or using the globals.txt file.
+Loaded in using [icpconfig](icpconfig).

 ## Globals.txt